rsksmart/devportal/docs/04-resources/04-tutorials/Port-an-Ethereum-dApp.md

 **3. Leveraging Bitcoin Security**

-RSK is a sidechain of Bitcoin, which means it inherits the security of the Bitcoin network.
-This security model provides confidence to developers and users alike.
+Rootstock is a layer 2 on Bitcoin, which means it inherits the security of the Bitcoin network.
+This security model provides confidence to builders and users.

 # Similarities Between Ethereum and Rootstock